 2. What should I do if my child is ill and needs to miss school?
-Call your school’s attendance line and complete the illness and COVID-19 Exposure form located on your school's website main page.
-Watch your email for more information regarding your child's return to school.
+Call your school’s attendance line and complete the Illness and COVID-19 Exposure form.
+The link is located on your school's website main page.

-3. What can I expect if my child does not pass the daily health screening or becomes ill during the school day?
+3. What can I expect if my child becomes ill during the school day?
 If your student demonstrates any of the symptoms listed above they will be sent to a designated isolation room in the school.
 You will be expected to pick up your student as quickly as possible.
-You will be given instructions on when your students can return to school.
+Addressing Symptoms at School

 Click here for guidance from the Colorado Department of Public Health regarding the protocol for if a student becomes ill during the school day.